mattwar/UnionTypes/README.md

 to other type unions.
 Tag unions share no commonality that would make this possible.

-These types are provided because they are the ones the community typically asked for when discussing discriminated unions with the C# Language Design Team (LDM), and so got modelled for discussion.
+These types are provided because they are the ones the community typically asked for when discussing discriminated unions with the C# Language Design Team, and so got modelled for discussion.

 - The `OneOf` type is a family of generic struct types that can hold a single value constrained to the set of types declared in its type arguments.
 You may already have access to a type like this from another source or by a different name.